python/cpython/Doc/using/cmdline.rst

 .. cmdoption:: -3

-   Warn about Python 3.x incompatibilities.
+   Warn about Python 3.x incompatibilities which cannot be fixed trivally by :ref:`2to3 <2to3-reference>`.
 Among these are:

    * :meth:`dict.has_key`
    * :func:`apply`